hsuehyt/OverrideMayaRenderOutout/README.md

 # OverrideMayaRenderOutput

-A simple Python script for Autodesk Maya to quickly set the render output directory via a folder dialog without permanently changing project structures or paths, when just wanting to ignore the project path temporarily and view the rendering results outside the project directory.
-The alternative way of doing this manually is to paste the target path into "Render Settings/File Output/File name prefix:" and make sure it ends in "/"
+A simple Python script for Autodesk Maya to quickly set the render output directory via a folder outside the project directory.
+The alternative way of doing this manually is to paste the target path into "Render Settings/File Output/File name prefix:".
+Make sure it ends in "/".

 ## Features
 - Opens a folder selection dialog in Maya.